Gabriele Gast: Exposure and arrest

-Karl-Christoph Großmann was a colonel in the East German HVA.
-He was retired from the service in 1987 because his immoral life-style and propensity to gossip made him a security risk.
-In autumn 1989 Großmann had a meeting at the Grand Hotel in East Berlin with a former US presidential press secretary, John O. Koehler, whom he had known decades before when the two men were children, at school together in Dresden.
+Karl-Christoph Großmann was a colonel in the East German HVA who was retired from the service in 1987 because his immoral life-style and propensity to gossip made him a security risk.
+In autumn 1989, Großmann had a meeting at the Grand Hotel in East Berlin with a former US presidential press secretary, John O. Koehler, whom he had known decades before when the two men were children at school together in Dresden.
 It is believed that over several months, starting in January 1990 (or earlier), Großmann caused consternation in the West German intelligence service by disclosing the extent to which it had been penetrated by HVA moles.
 Most sources are vague on the details of which spies he identified to precisely whom and when, though there are suggestions that Gabriele Gast would have known the details and timings of his disclosures more precisely than most people because of the extent to which relevant reports crossed her desk.
 One source states that Großmann disclosed "Agent Gisela's" identity and espionage role in September in 1990.
 He later denied accusations that he had been paid for the information.

 Following the fall of the Berlin Wall in November 1989, it would have been clear to Gast that, regardless of Comrade Großmann's loose tongue, there were changes underway that would impact her regular meetings with "Karliszek".
 In September 1990 she got into her car and drove south for a final meeting with him in Austria, which was not then part of the European Economic Community and there were accordingly passport and customs formalities to be negotiated at the frontier.
 She was arrested as she reached the border crossing.
 It was also at the start of October 1990 that reunification came into effect.